 The Company announced the appointment of Mr. James Chong to the position of Chief Financial Officer of CEMATRIX effective April 27, 2018.
-Mr. Bruce McNaught, former Chief Financial Officer of CEMATRIX, retired on June 30, 2018.
+Mr. Bruce McNaught, former Chief Financial Officer of CEMATRIX, retired on June 30, 2018, but still provides consulting services to the company.